With storm looming, demolition of collapsed condo to start

 The confirmed death toll from the collapsed 12-story Champlain Towers South, meanwhile, rose to 24 with the discovery of two more bodies in the rubble, Miami-Dade Mayor Daniella Levine Cava said.
 There were 124 people still unaccounted for.

-Officials believe what's left of the building can be brought down Sunday with little interruption to search-and-rescue efforts, DeSantis said.
+Officials believe what's left of the building can be brought down as soon as Sunday with little interruption to search and rescue efforts, DeSantis said.
 Concerns had already been mounting over the past week that the damaged structure was at risk of failure, endangering the crews below and complicating the search.

 “The fear was that (Elsa) may take the building down for us and take it down in the wrong direction,” Surfside Mayor Charles Burkett said.